5 secrets to securing medical device venture capital in 2023

 Secret #5: Work your connections

-Most good VCs won't take unsolicited pitches from startups they've never heard of.
-If you work with a medical device consultant, they often have good connections.
-The right consultant can help you implement new software, achieve certification, seek venture capital, and improve overall quality, among other things.
+A good medical device consultant often has good connections.
+The right consultant can help you implement new software, achieve certification, seek venture capital, and improve overall quality among other things.

 It’s crucial to find a consultant who fits your needs and has experience with companies like yours.
 An ideal candidate should have relevant experience in your industry, have past success designing or implementing improved management systems, a high success rate with former clients, and eQMS experience.